Tom and Jerry in War of the Whiskers

-Tom and Jerry in War of the Whiskers is a fighting video game developed by VIS Entertainment, published by NewKidCo for PlayStation 2, GameCube, and Xbox.
-It is the sequel to the 3D cartoon fighting video game Tom and Jerry in Fists of Furry for Nintendo 64 and Microsoft Windows.
-It allows up to four players to play simultaneously.
-It is the only NewKidCo game and the only MGM's Tom and Jerry game, released to receive a T rating.
-The PlayStation 2 version was released in all major regions, and the GameCube and Xbox versions were only released in North America.
-The game received mixed reviews from critics, with Metacritic scores of 63/100, 64/100, and 50/100 on PlayStation 2, GameCube, and Xbox, respectively.
+Tom and Jerry in War of the Whiskers is a 3D fighting game developed by VIS Entertainment and published by NewKidCo for the PlayStation 2, GameCube, and Xbox.
+It is the sequel to the 3D cartoon fighting game Tom and Jerry in Fists of Furry for the Nintendo 64 and Microsoft Windows.
+The game features characters from the Tom and Jerry franchise who battle each other in destructible arena environments.
+It supports up to two players on the PlayStation 2 version and up to four players on the GameCube and Xbox versions.

+It is the only NewKidCo title and the only Tom and Jerry game to receive a ESRB T rating.
+The PlayStation 2 version was released between 2002 and 2004 in all major regions, while the Xbox and GameCube versions were released in 2003 exclusively in North America.
+The game received mixed reviews from critics.

 Gameplay

-War of the Whiskers is a four player arena(show) fighting game.
+War of the Whiskers is a 3D fighting game, supporting up to four players in arena (show).
 The objective is to defeat an opponent in a set amount of time and rounds.
 There are three types of gameplay.
 First is Challenge mode, where the opponents are the enemies of the character chosen from classic Tom and Jerry cartoons.
 The final boss is either Monster Jerry, a bigger and scary mutated Jerry, or Robot Cat, one of Tom's creations.
-Another mode is Versus, where a basic one-on-one fight is held.
-The last is Tag Battle, where a player works alone or with a friend to fight two enemies.
+Another mode is Versus, a standard-fare one-on-one fight.
+The last is Tag Battle, where player can play against each other in a two-on-two fight, or play as one team against two opponents.

-The four modes of play are single player, versus, tag team, and team play.
-New characters are unlocked if the player wins against the computer.
-Characters include Tom, Jerry, Butch, Spike, Tyke, Robot Cat, Eagle, Lion, Nibbles, Monster Jerry, and Duckling, who use more than 75 weapons to beat each other with.
-Costumes are also unlocked, allowing specific characters to have more attire.
-Twelve destructible environments include a kitchen, beach, snowy winter, cruise ship, junk yard, unstable construction site, Italian market, haunted house, mad scientist lab, western town, castle, Hell, and a boxing arena.
+Players can choose from a wide range of 11 playable characters, some of whom also have unlockable costumes, and 13 arenas with destructible environment, each with a unique set of weapons amounting to more than 75 in total.
+At the beginning of the game, only two characters (Tom and Jerry) and two arenas (A Fridge Too Far and PAWS) are available; the rest of the characters and arenas have to be unlocked by playing Challenge.
+Some of the unlockable characters and arenas can only be played in multi-player modes.

 Development

 Tom and Jerry in War of the Whiskers was developed by VIS Entertainment.
 It was published by NewKidCo in North America and Ubisoft Entertainment in Europe.
 It is a sequel to Tom and Jerry in Fists of Furry.
 The game was originally slated to the first quarter of 2002, but was delayed until the third quarter.
 It was first released for PlayStation 2 on October 22, 2002 in North America, with later PlayStation 2 releases in other regions.
-It was also released on GameCube and Xbox only in North America on November 25, 2003.
+It was also released on GameCube and Xbox only in North America in 2003.

-All voices in the game were provided by Alan Marriott (Jerry, Tyke, Lion, Nibbles, and Duckling) and Marc Silk (Tom, Butch, Spike, Eagle, Robot Cat, and Monster Jerry).
+All voices in the game were provided by Alan Marriott (Jerry, Tyke, Nibbles, and Duckling) and Marc Silk (Narrator, Tom, Butch, Spike, Eagle, Lion, Robot Cat, and Monster Jerry).